Updated March 4, 2023

 - The validation of a piece of XML through the Validator class.

 - The result of transforming a piece of XML using XSLT through Transform class.

 - The evaluation of an XPath expression from an XML through classes that implement the XPath engine interface.

-- Individual nodes in a piece of XML which are exposed by DOM Traversal through Node Test class.
+- Individual nodes in a piece of XML are exposed by DOM Traversal through the Node Test class.

 This has been a guide to List Of Junit Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
 Here in this post, we have studied top Junit Interview Questions which are often asked in interviews.
 You may also look at the following articles to learn more –